Vonng/pigsty/docs/c-service.md

 - **health check method (`service.check_method`)**:

   How does the service check the health status of the instance?
-Currently only HTTP is supported
+Currently, only HTTP is supported

 - **Health check port (`service.check_port`)**:

-  Which port does the service check the instance on to get the health status of the instance? `patroni` will get it from Patroni (default 8008), `pg_exporter` will get it from PG Exporter (default 9630), or user can fill in a custom port number.
+  Which port does the service check the instance on to get the health status of the instance? `patroni` will get it from Patroni (default 8008), `pg_exporter` will get it from PG Exporter (default 9630), or the user can fill in a custom port number.

 - **Health check path (`service.check_url`)**:

-  The URL PATH used by the service to perform HTTP checks. `/` is used by default for health checks, and PG Exporter and Patroni provide a variety of health check methods that can be used to differentiate between master and slave traffic.
+  The URL PATH is used by the service to perform HTTP checks. `/` is used by default for health checks, and PG Exporter and Patroni provide a variety of health check methods that can be used to differentiate between master and slave traffic.
 For example, `/primary` will only return success for the master, and `/replica` will only return success for the slave. `/read-only`, on the other hand, will return success for any instance that supports read-only (including the master).

 - **health check code (`service.check_code`)**:

-  The code expected for HTTP health checks, default is 200
+  The code expected for HTTP health checks, default is 200.

 - **Haproxy-specific configuration (`service.haproxy`)** :

-  Proprietary configuration items about the service provisioning software (HAProxy)
+  Proprietary config entries about the service provisioning software (HAProxy).

 ### Service Implementation